zzx41375004/xv6-homework/README.md

-xv6-homewor
+xv6-homework

-this is the test version
+this is the test version.

+i begin to practice vim as well as more git operation.